 Create an in-person connection with customers

-A physical store allows you to connect with your customers on a human level—and people will be craving connection post-pandemic.
+A physical store allows you to connect with your customers on a human level.

 A pop-up shop can also play an important role in the omnichannel experience offered by your brand.
 Consumers learn about products on social media, search engines, in print, and everywhere in between.
 Complementing your established online experience with an offline experience to match is an excellent way to build a network of loyal, engaged shoppers.